-- Operating and SG&A (exclusive of depreciation and share-based compensation).
-The amounts included in this category represent our estimated share of certain centralized technology, management, marketing, finance and other operating and SG&A expenses of Liberty Global's operations, whose activities benefit multiple operations, including operations within and outside of our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's operations, without a mark-up.
-Amounts in this category are generally deducted to arrive at our "EBITDA" metric specified by our debt agreements (Covenant EBITDA). - Depreciation.
+• Operating and SG&A (exclusive of depreciation and share-based compensation).
+The amounts included in this category represent our estimated share of certain centralized technology, management, marketing, finance and other operating and

+SG&A expenses of Related Parties' operations, whose activities benefit multiple operations, including operations within and outside of our company.
+The amounts allocated represent our estimated share of the actual costs incurred by the operations of the Related Parties, without a mark-up.
+Amounts in this category are generally deducted to arrive at our "EBITDA" metric specified by our debt agreements (Covenant EBITDA).
+The 2018 amount is net of CLP 1.2 billion in recharges to certain subsidiaries of Liberty Latin America for our estimated share of services we perform that benefit operations outside of our company.

+- Depreciation.
 The amounts included in this category represent our estimated share of depreciation of assets not owned by our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's operations, without a mark-up. - Share-based compensation.
-These amounts represent share-based compensation associated with Liberty Global employees who are not employees of our company.
-The amounts allocated represent our estimated share of the actual costs incurred by Liberty Global's operations, without a mark-up. - Management fee.
-The amounts included in this category represent our estimated allocable share of (i) operating and SG&A expenses related to stewardship services provided by certain Liberty Global subsidiaries and (ii) the mark-up, if any, applicable to each category of the related-party fees and allocations charged to our company.
+The amounts allocated represent our estimated share of the actual costs incurred by the operations of the Related Parties, without a mark-up. - Share-based compensation.
+The amounts represent share-based compensation associated with employees of the Related Parties who are not employees of our company.
+The amounts allocated represent our estimated share of the actual costs incurred by the operations of the Related Parties, without a mark-up. - Management fee.
+The amounts included in this category represent our estimated allocable share of (i) the mark-up, if any, applicable to each category of the related-party fees and allocations charged to our company, and (ii) for 2017 and 2016, operating and SG&A expenses related to stewardship services provided by certain Liberty Global subsidiaries.